Are you looking for things to do in New Orleans? If so – this is the ULTIMATE list!

 The Gates of Guinee

-Another fantastic thing to do in New Orleans for fans of all things voodoo is to pay a visit to the Gates of Guinee.
+Another fantastic choice for things to do in New Orleans for fans of all things voodoo is to pay a visit to the Gates of Guinee.

 According to voodoo teachings, the souls of the dead reside in a sector of the underworld known as Guinee, which is a plane through which spirits must pass through before being united with their ancestors.
 Spooky!